freezy/dmd-extensions/README.md

 ## Code Structure

-All of the reusuable code logic can be found in the `DmdLib` project.
+All of the reusuable code logic can be found in the `LibDmd` project.
 This contains code for reading from the various input sources, the processors, convertors and all the output devices.